sjforman/sjforman.github.io/content/posts/llms-truthy-for-health-claims.md

 summary: "I asked the major LLMs some sharply contested health claims, and found some interesting patterns."
 ---

 In [a recent Substack post](https://substack.com/@dylanmatthews/p-184342590), Dylan Matthews articulated a contrast between social media as *diverging* (personalized algorithms pushing users toward fragmented, extreme versions of reality) vs. LLMs as *converging* media.
 His point is that we're all at least starting from the same place when we prompt them initially.
-While touching briefly on other questions he focuses mainly on this uniformity property.
+While touching briefly on other questions, he focuses mainly on this uniformity property.

 But there's a further question he doesn't really address: is the thing they converge on actually *true*?
 Because it's one thing to show that all the major models say the same thing.
 It's another to show that the thing they say is *correct*.